John Allen (Irish nationalist): Irish Legionnaire

 In France, Allen joined Myles Byrne in the Irish Legion, under the initial command – despite, as they noted, his complete lack of military experience – of Arthur O'Connor.
 After service in Spain, where he led a storming party in the capture of Astorga (1810) and was held captive by Spanish guerrillas (1811–12), he rose to the rank of chef-de-bataillon (lieutenant-colonel) (March 1814).
 He rallied to Napoleon during his hundred-day restoration in the spring of 1815.
 After the emperor's final defeat in June, the British government demanded Allen's surrender.
 While being conducted to the frontier, he made his escape, with the connivance of his guards, at the last station on French territory.

 In November 1815, Allen was one of six Irish Legion officers, including Myles Byrne, accused by the Bourbon Restoration government of subversion, Bonapartism and even Jacobinism.
-With Byrne he remonstrated successfully with Minister of War and escaped deportation.
+With Byrne, he remonstrated successfully with the Minister of War and escaped deportation.

-In retirement Allen lived first at Tours near fellow legionnaire General William Lawless and later at Caen in Normandy.
+In retirement, Allen lived first at Tours near fellow legionnaireGeneral William Lawless and later at Caen in Normandy.
 In the early 1840s, Allen returned secretly to Ireland to bring his elderly sisters back to Caen.
 In his Memoirs Byrne records that Allen died at Caen on 10 February 1855 apparently unmarried, his property passing to his sisters.
 Dr Thomas Dromgoole, a leading member of the Catholic Board (precursor to Daniel O'Connell's Catholic Association), who met Allen in France in 1820, considered that he "was a man of such firmness of character that he would have been fit to fill the highest situation in Ireland".